commercetools/commercetools-paypal-plus-integration/docs/IntegrationGuide.md

                If this is a default payment type - `patch` endpoint should be used after payment is created, but before buyer is redirected to the approval page.

-  Right now our _commercetools-paypalplus-integration_ service support both ways, so any of properties described above will be sent to PayPal Plus API if it is specified in a CTP Payment custom field.
+  Right now our _commercetools-paypalplus-integration_ service supports both ways, so any of properties described above will be sent to PayPal Plus API if it is specified in a CTP Payment custom field.